earocorn/osh-docs/docs/osh-node/first-sensor.md

   }
 ```
-**Note:** Make sure to call method on parent via 'super'
+Call super to ensure correct execution.

 ## Building the Sensor Output

-### Describing and Defining the Output **AbstractSensorOutput**
-Class providing the default implementaiton of common output API methods.
-This can be used as the base for most sensor outputs implementations as it aids in generating the following:
-    - Record Description
+### `AbstractSensorOutput`
+This class provides default implementations for output API methods, including:
     - Output Description: includes the name, label, description and structure
-    - Record Encoding
-        - The default encoding to use when publishing the sensors observations
+    - Default Encoding to use when publishing the sensors observations
-        - Encoding examples:
         - Binary
         - CSV
         - Text Encoding

 ### Creating the Output Description
 When creating the output description you are actually performing two integratl operations at the same time